-Should the more than 250 Australian academics who have thrown their support behind Extinction Rebellion be sacked?
-Recently a letter signed by hundreds of taxpayer funded professors and lecturers working at Australian universities backed the extremist group, stating that their tactic of deliberate mass lawbreaking was not only right, but a “moral duty”.
+Should the more-than-250 Australian academics who have thrown their support behind Extinction Rebellion be sacked?
+Recently, a letter signed by hundreds of taxpayer-funded professors and lecturers working at Australian universities backed the extremist group, stating that its tactic of deliberate mass-lawbreaking was not only right, but a “moral duty”.
 The letter, published in the Guardian and the Green Left Weekly warned that if humans continued “to violate the fundamental laws of nature” then “social unrest and civilisation collapse are likely”.

-So a large chunk of the people who are funded by the tax money of Australian citizens to teach the children of those citizens how to view the world endorsed a group who openly advocate for the mass breaking of the laws of Australia.
-A mass lawbreaking that in Melbourne alone has cost those same taxpayers over $3 million dollars.
-Worse they encourage the impressionable students under their care to break the law in joining the disruptive road blocking protests which have made Extinction Rebellion notorious.
+So a large chunk of the people who are funded by the tax money of Australian citizens, to teach the children of those citizens how to view the world, endorsed a group which openly advocates for the mass breaking of the laws of Australia.
+A mass-lawbreaking that in Melbourne alone has cost those same taxpayers more than $3 million dollars.
+Worse, they encourage the impressionable students under their care to break the law in joining the disruptive road blocking protests that have made Extinction Rebellion notorious.

 The question the rest of us need to ask is this: why are the rest of us paying for these people?
-Why are our taxes going to fund the pay-checks of people who then advocate for illegal and sometimes violent protest which has to be contained by law enforcement costing us yet more tax money?
+Why are our taxes going to fund the pay-cheques of people who then advocate for illegal and sometimes violent protest that has to be contained by law enforcement, costing us yet more tax money?
 These academics aren’t advocating for political protest.
 They’re advocating breaking the law.

 Are they right?
 Are the rest of us just cows to be milked for their benefit?
 Or do we have the right to ask for accountability from powerful public servants who advocate breaking the law while preaching an apocalyptic cult of coming doom?

-Should the academics who endorsed a protest group preaching illegal activisty with links to violent extremist groups be sacked?
-Damn right hey should be sacked.
+Should the academics who endorsed a protest group preaching illegal activisty, with links to violent extremist groups, be sacked?
+Damn right, they should be sacked.
 The only shame is that it wont happen.